the vision

 CENTER FOR PEOPLE AND CRAFT is the recipient of a 2025 Vibrant Storefronts award from the City of Minneapolis’ Arts and Cultural Affairs Department.
 This $100,000 in funding covers the majority of our facility costs for two years.
 We have a home!

-Thanks to more than generous donors, we've raised over $17,000!
-This amount ensures we can pay the basic bills through the end of 2025 while we continue to ramp up--including the remainder of our rent plus insurance, some basic furniture, signage to help people find our tucked-away door, and basic supplies.
+This amount ensured we could pay the basic bills through the end of 2025 while we continued to ramp up--including the remainder of our rent plus insurance, some basic furniture, signage to help people find our tucked-away door, and basic supplies.
+With this support, we started hosting a handful of pilot classes in December 2025.

 finding us